John Salmond: Military career

 After Salmond graduated from Sandhurst with a commission as a second lieutenant on 8 January 1901, he was transferred to the King's Own Royal Lancaster Regiment on 9 March 1901.
 He sailed for South Africa to join his unit, which was engaged in the latter part of the Second Boer War.
 In 1902 he applied for a secondment to the West African Frontier Force but was turned down on the grounds that he was too young: he re-applied the following year and was accepted on 14 November 1903.
 He was immediately seconded to the colonial service and then promoted to lieutenant on 5 April 1904.
 Salmond's time in Africa was cut short as he was pronounced medically unfit and returned to England in November 1906.
 He was promoted to captain on 26 June 1910.

 Salmond learned to fly at the Central Flying School in 1912 and was awarded Royal Aero Club certificate No. 272 on 13 August 1912.
 Having been seconded to the Royal Flying Corps, he became a flight commander at the Central Flying School on 12 November 1912 and then a squadron commander there on 31 May 1913.
 In December 1913 he set the solo British altitude record at 13,140 feet.
 He became Officer Commanding No. 7 Squadron flying Sopwith Tabloids and the RE8s from RAF Farnborough with the temporary rank of major on 1 May 1914.
 He continued in that role during the early weeks of the First World War until August 1914, when he became Officer Commanding No. 3 Squadron on the Western Front.
 He was mentioned in despatches on 8 October 1914 and awarded the Distinguished Service Order on 24 March 1915.

 Salmond went on to be Officer Commanding the Administrative Wing at RAF Farnborough in April 1915, and having been promoted to the substantive rank of major on 8 January 1916, he became Commander of II Brigade RFC in February 1916, Commander of V Brigade RFC later that month and of VI Brigade RFC in March 1916.
 He was promoted to brevet lieutenant colonel on 3 June 1916 and was appointed a Companion of the Order of St Michael and St George on 4 June 1917.

-Salmond became Commander of the Training Brigade in July 1916 and then, as General Officer Commanding Training Division from August 1917, he opened many more flying schools, laid down minimum training standards and introduced new modern teaching methods.
+Salmond became Commander of the Training Brigade in July 1916 and then, as General Officer Commanding Training Division from August 1917, shortly after being promoted to temporary major general in June, he opened many more flying schools, laid down minimum training standards and introduced new modern teaching methods.
 He was appointed Director-General of Military Aeronautics at the War Office on 18 October 1917.
 Promoted to brevet colonel on 7 December 1917, Salmond became General Officer Commanding the Royal Flying Corps in the Field (formation subsequently redesignated Royal Air Force in the Field) on 18 January 1918 and managed to secure complete air superiority over the German forces.
 He was appointed a Commander of the Royal Victorian Order on 13 August 1918.